hadley/adv-r/Introduction.md

 * [Lexical scope and statistical computing](http://www.stat.auckland.ac.nz/~ihaka/downloads/lexical.pdf) gives more examples of the power and utility of closures.

 Other recommendations for becoming a better programmer:

 * [The pragmatic programmer](http://amzn.com/020161622X?tag=hadlwick-20), by Andrew Hunt and David Thomas.

-## Goal
+## What you will get out of this book

 This book describes the skills that I think you need to be an advanced R developer, producing reproducible code that can be used in a wide variety of circumstances.

+After reading this book, you will be:

-* You are familiar with the fundamentals of R, so that you can represent complex data types and simplify the operations performed on them.
+* Familiar with the fundamentals of R, so that you can represent complex data types and simplify the operations performed on them.
 You have a deep understanding of the language, and know how to override default behaviours when necessary

-* You know how to produce packages to make your work available to a wider audience, and how to efficiently program "in the large", so you spend your time solving new problems not struggling with old code.
+* Able to produce packages to make your work available to a wider audience, and how to efficiently program "in the large", so you spend your time solving new problems not struggling with old code.

-In the remainder of the introduction, I will give a very quick revision of the basic skills that you already posses.

-## Programming styles in R

-### Functional

-* First class functions
-* Pure functions: a goal, not a prerequisite
-* Recursion: no tail call elimination.
-Slow
-* Lazy evaluation: but only of function arguments.
-No infinite streams
-* Untyped

-### Object oriented

-* Has three distinct OO frameworks built in to base.
-And more available in add on packages.
-Two of the OO styles are built around generic functions, a style of OO that comes from lisp.
+* Comfortable reading and understanding the majority of R code.
+Important so you can learn from and critique others code.

+## Who should read this book

+* Experienced programmers from other languages who want to learn about the features of R that make it special

+* Existing package developers who want to make it less work.

+* R developers who want to take it to the next level - who are ready to release their own code into the wild

+To get the most out of this look you should already be familiar with the basics of R as described in the next section, and you should have started developing your R [[vocabulary]].

 ## Basics